CamioCam/examples/batch_import/README.md

                           [-c] [-x] [-t] [-v] [-q]
                           [job_id]

-This script will take a Camio job_id, find the time-boundaries and cameras involved in that job, and iterate over that time range while downloading all of the labels that Camio has annotated the events with.
+This script accepts a Camio job_id, finds the time-boundaries and cameras associated with that job, and iterates over that time range while downloading all of the labels that Camio has assigned to those events.

-This script is designed to be used after a batch-import job has been completed and you wish to retreive a compilation of all of the labels assigned to all of the events that were parsed from the grouping of batch import video you submitted for the given job.
+If no `job_id` is submitted, this script will query all of the jobs you've created with your account, assemble them into a json structure, and write that json structure to the file given by the `--output_file` argument.

 positional arguments:
   job_id                the ID of the job that you wish to download the labels